 Please don’t ask me why that guy’s shorts are wet in the butt.
 To the right of the counter was a mini museum with memorabilia from the Colonel’s story.
 Old pictures, signs, menus, pictures, newspaper clippings, buttons.
 It was interesting to see some of their old marketing materials.
 And look at the prices. $4.95 for 21 pieces of chicken?
 Yes, please!

-I would have loved to get me one of the original Mirro-Matic pressure cooker he used to cook his chicken.
-This was a genius thing at the time because it allowed him to cook up his fried chicken a lot faster than pan frying.
+I would have loved to get me one of the original Mirro-Matic pressure cooker he used to cook his chicken, if it was for sale and not just a relic of history.
+This was a genius of a thing at the time, because it allowed Harland to cook up his fried chicken a lot faster than pan frying.
 How else can you make freshly fried chicken a fast food item?
 It’s also why the chicken is so moist.

 I was pleasantly surprised to see the Colonel’s book, “Life as I have know it has been finger lickin’ good.”
-I have the same book and its awesome.
-I loved seeing the most random things having survived time, like the recent acquisition of a unused KFC napkin from the 60’s and whatever the hell that is to the top right of the picture below.
+I have the same book sitting on my shelf at home and its awesome.
+I loved seeing the most random things that survived time, like the recent acquisition of a unused KFC napkin from the 60’s and whatever the hell that is to the top right of the picture below.

 The other half of the rebuilt restaurant showed the restaurant the way it used to be with a replica of this office, kitchen and model motel room.